-Arsene Wenger's side suffered defeat in Italy, with Mikel Arteta shown a red card in the second half, but the result still seems the Gunners qualify at the Italian side's expense.Arsenal qualified for the knockout stages of the Champions League despite suffering a 2-0 defeat in Napoli on Wednesday night.
+Arsene Wenger's side were beaten in Italy, with Mikel Arteta shown a red card in the second half, but the result still sees them qualify at the Serie A outfit's expense

-Needing to win by three goals to definitely go through, it took until the 73rd minute for the Italians to get on the scoresheet.
-Gonzalo Higuain hit a shot on the turn from around 18 yards to send the home fans into raptures, before Mikel Arteta saw red for a second bookable offense.
+Needing to win by three goals to definitely go through, it took until the 73rd minute for the Italians to get on the scoresheet, Gonzalo Higuain hitting a shot on the turn from around 18 yards to send the home fans into raptures, before Mikel Arteta saw red for a second bookable offence.

 Jose Callejon added a second for Napoli at the death, but it was too little too late for the Serie A club.

-Arsenal goes through as the runner-up and has now qualified from the group stages for 14 consecutive seasons.
+Arsenal go through as runners-up and have now qualified from the group stages for 14 consecutive seasons.

-Pepe Reina once again missed out for the hosts, but was fit enough for a place among the substitutes, while Aaron Ramsey and Jack Wilshere dropped to the Arsenal bench in favor of Tomas Rosicky and Mathieu Flamini, as Arsene Wenger made two alterations to the side that was held 1-1 by Everton on Sunday.
+Pepe Reina once again missed out for the hosts, but was fit enough for a place among the substitutes, while Aaron Ramsey and Jack Wilshere dropped to the Arsenal bench in favour of Tomas Rosicky and Mathieu Flamini as Arsene Wenger made two alterations to the side that were held 1-1 by Everton on Sunday.